-Bombardier Recreational Products Inc. ("BRP")\ warrants its 2013 Can-Am Commander Electric side-by-side vehicles ("Commander Electric") sold by authorized Can-Am SSV dealers (as hereinafter defined) in the fifty United States and Canada from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Products Inc. ("BRP") warrants its 2014 Can-Am Commander Electric side-by-side vehicles ("Commander Electric") sold by authorized Can-Am SSV dealers (as hereinafter defined) in the United States of America ("USA") and in Canada from defects in material or workmanship for the period and under the conditions described below.
 This limited warranty will become null and void if: (1) the Commander Electric was used for racing or any other competitive activity, at any point, even by a previous owner; or (2) the Commander Electric has been altered or modified in such a way so as to adversely affect its operation, performance or durability, or has been altered or modified to change its intended use.

-Except if otherwise specified, all genuine Can-Am SSV parts and accessories, installed by an authorized BRP dealer at the time of delivery of the 2013 Commander Electric , carry the same warranty as that of the Commander Electric .
+Except if otherwise specified, all genuine Can-Am SSV parts and accessories, installed by an authorized BRP dealer at the time of delivery of the 2014 Commander Electric , carry the same warranty as that of the Commander Electric .